Site author Richard Steane

 Between 2014 and 2016, a total of 28,616 cases of EVD and 11,310 deaths were reported in Guinea, Liberia, and Sierra Leone.

 This has sustantially affected healthcare workers.
 Liberia lost 8% of its doctors, nurses, and midwives to the virus, and events adversely affected treatment and control of HIV, tuberculosis, measles, and malaria in these countries.

 A number of foreign healthcare workers (from the UK and USA and other parts of the world) and ordinary travellers have been exposed to or actually contracted the disease but most have recovered after returning to their home countries.

-Currently (20 January 2020) there have been 3416 confirmed cases and 2237 deaths in the North Kivu and Ituri provinces of the Democratic Republic of the Congo, and this is the world’s second largest Ebola epidemic on record.
-The WHO was optimistic about treating this outbreak but ethnic violence has been directed towards healthcare workers and there are fears that 300,000 people have been displaced and this may spread the virus.
+In January 2020 there were 3416 confirmed cases and 2237 deaths in the North Kivu and Ituri provinces of the Democratic Republic of the Congo, and this is the world's second largest Ebola epidemic on record.
+The WHO was optimistic about treating this outbreak but ethnic violence was directed towards healthcare workers and there are fears that 300,000 people have been displaced and this may spread the virus.

-It has been declared a Public Health Emergency of International Concern (PHEIC).
+It was declared a Public Health Emergency of International Concern (PHEIC).

 Disease - Ebola Virus Disease (EVD)

 Ebolavirus (EBOV) - named after the Ebola River in the Democratic Republic of the Congo (formerly known as Zaire), the location of the first known outbreak (in August 1976)

 Other similar viruses - possibly resulting from mutations - are known for their effects on humans or other primates (some first seen in biological laboratories).

 Signs and Symptoms: